Fargo Water Quality at a Glance

 Disinfection Byproducts

-Source: Formed when disinfectants such as chlorine or ozone react with naturally occurring organic matter in Red River and Sheyenne River source waters; includes trihalomethanes and haloacetic acids
+Source: Formed when disinfectants such as chlorine or ozone react with naturally occurring organic matter in Red River and Sheyenne River source water; includes trihalomethanes (TTHMs) and haloacetic acids (HAA5), plus bromate from ozonation at the Membrane Plant

-Health Effects: Long-term exposure to elevated levels may increase risk of certain cancers and potentially affect liver, kidney, and reproductive health; some byproducts linked to pregnancy complications
+Health Effects: Long-term exposure to elevated levels may increase risk of certain cancers and may affect liver, kidney, and reproductive health; bromate specifically may cause kidney effects and has produced cancer in laboratory animals at high doses

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from firefighting foam contamination at nearby Hector International Airport Air National Guard base, industrial sources, and agricultural runoff in the Red River watershed
+Source: Per- and polyfluoroalkyl substances potentially from firefighting foam at Hector International Airport, Grand Forks Air Force Base, and other North Dakota military sites, plus industrial runoff and agricultural chemicals in the Red River watershed

-Health Effects: Research suggests potential links to cancer, thyroid disease, weakened immunity, liver problems, and reproductive issues; called “forever chemicals” because they persist in the environment and human body
+Health Effects: Research links PFAS exposure to certain cancers, thyroid disease, weakened immune response, liver problems, and reproductive issues.
+Known as “forever chemicals” because they persist indefinitely in the environment and the human body.

 Please read – our information